liudiepie/Fastslam1.0_ROS/README.md

    git clone <HTTPS or SSH>
    ```
    It is suggested to clone this package under the turtlebot3_slam/src file
    Make sure both packages install properly
 3. Install this repository
    Clone the package also under the turtlebot3_slam/src file
    It would be easier to modify
 ### Implementation
 1. Replace the file
    Copy Main.py and sensor_data.dat in this repocitory and replace the same name file under EKFSLAM_FastSLAM
 2. Launch Turtlebot3
    ```bash
    roslaunch turtlebot3_gazebo turtlebot3_world.launch
    ```
 3. Move the Turtlebot
    Open a terminal under this repository and run
    ```bash
    python move.py
    ```
    The turtlebot should wait for a few second and move to the certain position
-   The initial position of
+   The initial position of turtlebot is (-2, 0), and the goal position is (0, 2)
    Certain position can be easier change through goal in move.py
 4. Checking the collected data
    After Running the move.py, odom_data.dat which includes sensor data would occur.
    Plugging the numbers into the sensor_data.dat
    The data would be ready to perform fastslam
 5. Performance
    Open a terminal under EKFSLAM_FastSLAM file and run
    ```bash